alphagov/monitoring-inabox/README.md

 ### Logging

-The main tool is **rsyslog**.
-The main server is called `logging`; all machines run rsyslog and submit their log events to the central logging server.
-The submitted logs will appear on `logging` in `/srv/log`.
+The main tools are **rsyslogd** and **logstash**.
+The main server is called `logging`; all machines run rsyslog and submit their log events to a logstash process on the central logging server.
+The submitted logs will appear in /var/log/logstash/all.log, a single file aggregating all log events.

+#### Alternative approaches

+In this repository, rsyslog on the client machines talks directly to logstash on port 5544 on the logging.internal machine.
+An alternative is to have local rsyslogs shipping to a remote syslog on logging.internal on port 514, which then aggregates all messages and ships to logstash on 5544 locally.

+The main reason this repository doesn't use this approach is because rsyslog configuration is much more complex when different log messages must be treated differently.
+On logging.internal, local syslog messages should be logged to disk in /var/log, but remote messages arriving via port 514 should not and should only be forwarded to logstash.